intissarMez/test-angular-provider-karma/README.md

-A sample how to use and configure `angularjs provider and factory` in `karma` to test configuring service.
+A sample example for how to use and configure `angularjs provider` and `factory` in `karma`.
+In the spec test, the provider is setted and checked to setted value.

 # Install
 ```